 Lister was formed in Reykjavík around new year 2006 by guitarists Björn Kr.
 Bragason (Bjölli) and Hjalti Búi Önnuson and drummer Davíð Hafstein.
 Soon singer Gísli Freyr Eggertsson and bassist Smári Roach Gunnarson joined the band before Davíð was replaced by Eyþór Þorgeirsson.
 This lineup played Lister‘s first show in Autumn 2006, but soon after Hjalti left the band to be replaced by Jón Guð.
 Pétursson and the band‘s most active lineup to date was formed.

 But in the leadup to one of these events, Bjölli‘s 35th birthday in 2018, things changed.
 Bassplayer Rúna Vala Þorgrímsdóttir joined the band and in her wake came drummer Benjamin Schmid (Benji) in Summer of 2019 and suddenly the ball was rolling again.
 The album, originally only meant for the archives, was put onto streaming services and and immediately the band started to work on new material as they caught up with the older stuff, and before the year 2019 was out the band had played more shows in a year than it had in the previous five combined.
 Unfortunately, a virus threw a wrench in the works in 2020, making rehearsal and writing sessions sporadic at best as studios closed down and people were asked to socially distance.
-Eventually the band found their workflow in working from home, both writing and recording music, so current goals are to start rolling out socially distanced new material in the first quarter of 2021 with the larger objective to have a full albums worth out no later than the end of 2022.
+Eventually the band found their workflow in working from home, both writing and recording music, with long awaited new material finally starting to roll out in the spring of 2022.